 Not to mention the power of reviews to drive actual physical traffic to your place.
 People might be so influenced by reviews that they will flock directly to your business, skipping all the tedious steps in between.

-Reviews are external content that feature relevant keywords
+Online Reviews and SEO: Reviews are external content that feature relevant keywords

 Google’s spiders LOVE content.
 They aspire to crawl every inch of the surface web, but they have a bias for crawling popular websites first, since they offer the most promising and nutritious content meals.